Tom Frieden: Non-profit leadership: Resolve to Save Lives

+He suggested ways forward to rebuild trust in and effectiveness of public health, including the need to improve disease tracking systems, minimize mandates, and make progress on issues that matter to communities.

+He has argued that the main lessons of the COVID-19 pandemic are the need for a public health renaissance, robust primary health care, and resilient individuals and communities.

 In April 2022, Frieden led the transition of Resolve to Save Lives to become an independent, U.S.-based not-for-profit organization after five years of rapid expansion incubated at Vital Strategies.